Island Planetarium, Yarmouth, Isle of Wight, PO41 0RR, South East

 Ideal for beginners with little knowledge of astronomy these stargazing evenings at the Island Planetarium offer an enjoyable, interesting and educational insight into this fascinating aspect of science.

 The event begins with a tour of the sky in the planetarium with explanation as to why our night skies change throughout the year, then its outside for a stargazing session and observing through telescopes.
 Should the weather allow these sessions have been known to go on until midnight!

 Suitable for over 8's and booking absolutely required due to limited spaces and incredible popularity...

-This event is being organised by West Wight Stargazing Group.
-For details of how to contact them and for more information about this event see "Event bookings & availability" below.
-Please check that this event is indeed going ahead before travelling.
+This event is being organised by West Wight Stargazing Group who should be contacted if you have any queries.
+Please confirm this event is indeed going ahead before travelling.